 Significant lifestyle changes are often a factor for the onset of compulsive gambling.
 It’s important not to under-estimate the affect moving, retirement, divorce, and even children leaving home can have on your mental health and stress levels.

 Around 95 percent of women gamblers participate alone and in secret, reflecting their wish to escape.
 Gambling isn’t a sport for you to perform for others, it’s a way to process life and relationships.
 While initially satisfying, this is why the gambling experience can become incredibly isolating and as a result, it might seem like there’s nobody to talk to who will understand.

 Women might seem like they are in the minority with problem gambling but the reality among those aged 45 to 64, women problem gamblers actually outnumber men according to the National Council on Problem Gambling.
 Women problem gamblers are increasing year on year, and with it the need to offer specialized treatment for people wishing to escape through gambling.

 The key to seeking treatment is to remember that you are not alone.
-We help many women overcome their challenges, and create healthy stress-coping mechanisms through our treatment programs.
-If you, or someone you know, needs help addressing a gambling problem, you can call us today for a no obligation consultation on how to get the best help.
-You can also find local resources at the National Council on Problem Gambling.
+We help many women overcome their challenges, and create healthy stress-coping mechanisms through our gambling treatment programs.
+If you, or someone you know, needs help addressing a gambling problem, you can contact us today for a consultation on how to get the best help.